 Everyone needs a little grooming once in a while!
 It is normal for some of the lower leaves of your tillandsias to dry out as the plant grows or acclimates to a new environment, and those leaves can be gently pulled right off of the plant.
 If the leaf tips have dried out, you can snip the dried tip off (try trimming at an angle to leave a natural-looking pointy tip), and the same can be done for the plant's roots.
 Don't worry about harming your plants during grooming--they'll regrow.

 Fertilizing your plants is not necessary, but will keep them in top shape and should promote blooming and reproduction.
-We recommend using a Bromeliad fertilizer (available at most garden shops) once per month during the period of March through October.
+We recommend using our Grow More Air Plants and Bromedliad Fertilizer once per month.
 Other water-soluble fertilizers can be used at 1/4 strength (Rapid Grow, Miracle-Grow, houseplant fertilizer, etc.) if Bromeliad fertilizer is not available.

 Tillandsias are tropical plants that usually live for several years and will bloom and produce flowers only one time during their lifetime.
 The flowers are striking and brilliantly colored, and the bloom period will last several days to many months, depending on the species.
 Different species bloom at different times, also depending on their care and environment.
 A plant will most likely go into bloom sometime between mid-winter and mid-summer.